simonsobs/PSpipe/README.md

 ```

 (add `--user` if you don't have permissions, which is probably the case at e.g. NERSC).

+to install namaster, please follow the instruction in:  https://github.com/LSSTDESC/NaMaster

 ## The SO map class